Trump’s Gaza ceasefire plan hits a critical test over who governs and who disarms

 Hostages released vs. Palestinian prisoners freed

-Under the first phase of the October 10, 2025 truce, Hamas released 47 captives while Israel freed about 2,000 Palestinian prisoners, illustrating both the scope of the exchange and the political stakes on each side.
+Under the first phase of the October 10, 2025 truce, Hamas released 47 captives while Israel freed about 2,000 Palestinian prisoners.
+One hostage's remains (Ran Gvili) have not been returned, blocking full phase one completion.

 13–0 (2 abstentions)